Frix-x/klippain-shaketune/docs/macros/belts_tuning.md

 ### Belts frequency profiles

 On these graphs, **you want both curves to look similar and overlap to form a single curve**: try to make them fit as closely as possible in frequency **and** in amplitude.
-Usually a belt graph is composed of one or two main peaks (more than 2 peaks can hint about mechanical problems).
+Usually a belt graph is composed of one or two main paired peaks (more than 2 peaks can hint about mechanical problems).
 It's acceptable to have "noise" around the main peaks, but it should be present on both curves with a comparable amplitude.
 Keep in mind that when you tighten a belt, its peaks should move diagonally toward the upper right corner, changing significantly in amplitude and slightly in frequency.
 Additionally, the magnitude order of the main peaks *should typically* range from ~500k to ~2M on most machines.

 Aside from the actual belt tension, the resonant frequency/amplitude of the curves depends primarily on three parameters:
   - the *mass of the toolhead*, which is identical on CoreXY, CrossXY and H-Bot machines for both belts.
 So this will unlikely have any effect here